gr9zev/Front-end-Developer-Interview-Questions/README.md

 	* *I have not used them much other to try them out.
 If I worked with a team that used them, I would have no problem with doing so.*

 * How would you implement a web design comp that uses non-standard fonts?
 	* *I would use webfonts via `@font-face`.
-I would be very relectant to use any other technique for any significant amount of text.*
+I would be very reluctant to use any other technique for any significant amount of text.*

 * Explain how a browser determines what elements match a CSS selector?
 	* *Browsers read CSS from right to left.
 The less rules the browser has to evaluate, the faster the styling engine will perform.*